Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/developer/desktop-sdk/using-the-desktop-sdk/loading-dashboards.md

 - Export the dashboard as a .rdash file from the [Analytics BI website](https://app.revealbi.io/)
 - Export the dashboard as a .rdash file from one of the native Analytics applicatons
 - Save, or Export, a dashboard that was created in an application using the Analytics SDK.

+For further details, please refer to [Getting Dashboards for the SDK](~/docs/analytics/developer/developer/general/get-dashboards.md).

 ## Load from File Path
 It is very common to ship dashboard files with your application.
 These files are usually copied to the clients disk drive in a known directory so that the files can be loaded from disk during the execution of the application.
 In order to load these dashboards using a file path, you must know the file path to the **.rdash** file.